WST Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Operational Excellence Initiatives: Focus on scaling production and optimizing global manufacturing networks, particularly in Europe.
+• Operational Excellence Initiatives: Improvements in manufacturing processes and capacity utilization were highlighted, particularly in Europe.

-• Annex 1 Transition: Expected to contribute 200 basis points to revenue growth in 2026, with strong customer engagement and project conversions.
+• Annex 1 Transition: Expected to contribute 200 basis points to revenue growth in 2026, with ongoing customer engagement and project conversions.

 3. Forward Guidance and Outlook